kjolley/BIGSdb_documentation/data_analysis.rst

 *******************
 The Unique Combinations plugin calculates the frequencies of unique file combinations within an isolate dataset.
 Provenance fields, composite fields, allele designations and scheme fields can be combined.

-The function can be selected by clicking the 'Unique combinations' link in the ABreakdown section of the main contents page.
+The function can be selected by clicking the 'Unique combinations' link in the Breakdown section of the main contents page.
 This will run the analysis on the entire database.

 .. image:: /images/data_analysis/unique_combinations.png